The Legacy of Dr. Doris Rucks: Coalition for Community Development (CCD)

 Chef Demonstrations and Tastings

-Last year CCD launched the "School Garden to Family Table" initiative that brought the healthy foods out of the gardens and into different neighborhoods across Muskegon Heights with cooking demonstrations and tastings by Chef Edriese Jenkins.
+In 2019, CCD launched the "School Garden to Family Table" initiative that brought the healthy foods out of the gardens and into different neighborhoods across Muskegon Heights with cooking demonstrations and tastings by Chef Edriese Jenkins.
 Supported with a grant from Sister Simone Courtade fund.

 Seeds of Hope Community Garden

 Garden beds are available for neighbors and groups to participate, and the produce harvested is offered to members of the community.
 Location is at Barney & Leahy.
+A welcoming pavilion is available for community gatherings.

 Prioritized by a neighborhood survey, CCD invested in a trailer full of tools and has been organizing weekend cleanups for several years now.
+Increasingly, our team works together with neighborhood associations and local business leaders in collaborative cleanup days.

 Neighbor Link-Up and Neighborhood Association Support